 LONDON WALKING TOUR

 Immerse yourself in the history of the Battle of Britain on this private walking tour in Central London.
-Benefit from personalised attention and the ability to ask questions as we walk alongside the Houses of Parliament and Westminster Abbey with its chapel dedicated to aircrew from this conflict; memorial statues to the founder of the RAF, Viscount Trenchard; and the Battle of Britain Monument.
+Benefit from personalised attention and the ability to ask questions as we walk alongside key sites such as the Houses of Parliament and Westminster Abbey with its chapel dedicated to aircrew from this conflict; view memorial statues to the founder of the RAF, Viscount Trenchard, and the Battle of Britain Monument; and remember the role of its inspirational leader, Winston Churchill, at the Churchill War Rooms and No10 Downing Street.
 Our 2 hour walking tour ends at a largely unchanged pub in Mayfair which was frequently used by the pilots themselves and subsequently became known as the 'unofficial headquarters' of Fighter Command.